dataprivacymemo/dataprivacymemo.github.io/content/privacy-policy.md

 - Does not use cookies
 - Does not collect or store personal data
-- Collects only non-identifying information such as:
+- Collects only non-identifying, aggregate information such as:
   - Pages viewed
   - Referring websites
   - Browser types
   - Approximate geographic location (country level)
   - Time of visit

 This information cannot reasonably be used to identify you as an individual.
+This ensures your digital footprint remains yours.
 The legal basis for this processing is my legitimate interest in understanding how visitors interact with my website to improve its content and functionality.

 ### Newsletter (Future)

-If you choose to subscribe to a newsletter in the future:
+If a newsletter is introduced:

 - I will collect only your email address
 - Your email address will be used solely for the purpose of sending you the newsletter
 - I will rely on your consent as the legal basis for this processing
-- You will be able to unsubscribe at any time
+- You will be able to easily unsubscribe at any time

 ## How I Use Your Information

-The anonymous analytics data collected is used only to:

-- Understand how visitors use the website
-- Analyze which content is most valuable
-- Improve the website's content and user experience
+Anonymous analytics data serves one purpose: improving the website's value and user experience.
+No hidden agendas, no data monetization.

 ## Data Sharing and Third Parties